Ergodicity of explicit logarithmic cocycles over IETs: Preliminaries and reduction

 \subsection{From extensions to skew-products}

-In this section, we recall how to reduce the study of extensions of locally Hamiltonian flows to the study of skew-products over IETs given by cocycles with logarithmic singularities and deduce Theorem~\ref{thm:ergodic_extension} from Theorem~\ref{thm:reductiontoIETs}.
+{ In this section, we recall how to reduce the study of extensions of locally Hamiltonian flows to the study of skew-products over IETs given by cocycles with logarithmic singularities and deduce Theorem~\ref{thm:ergodic_extension} from Theorem~\ref{thm:reductiontoIETs}.
+First, let us recall some general facts about the reduction of extensions of smooth area-preserving flows to skew products.
+For a proof of these facts, see, for example, \cite{chaika_singularity_2021} or \cite{fraczek_ergodic_2012}.